benjaminy/ManyHands/Documentation/BigPicture/cloud_providers.md

 ## Cloud Providers

-Follows is a list of cloud providers and their
+Follows is a list of cloud providers and some information about accomplishing these requirements through their particular APIs.

 ### Google Drive